-Records and monitors Travel Oregon's investment in supporting Oregon's greenhouse gas reduction goals and its impact in two areas:
+Records and monitors Travel Oregon's investment (funding and engagement) in supporting Oregon's greenhouse gas reduction goals and its impact in two areas:

 - Developing and promoting regenerative tourism products and experiences. - Empowering the tourism industry and visitors to take steps to reduce their carbon emissions and adopt regenerative tourism practices.